graforlock/kwark/README.md

 ### ajax( method, url ).then( resolve, reject )

-Generalised ajax method, supports basic GET and POST requests. where `resolve` and `reject` are functions that take one single argument `response`, and `error`, respectiely.
+Generalised ajax method, supports basic GET and POST requests.
+Where `resolve` and `reject` are functions that take one single argument `response`, and `error`, respectiely.
 Ajax module does not support chaining multiple `.then` sequences.
 There is some debate whether it is a better approach than the regular "callback hell".
 Use functional composition (`kwark.compose`) instead, it improves the design of your app.

 ```javascript
 kwark.ajax('get', url)